 - Cocoa powder

 In a medium container with a lid, combine all the ingredients.
 Stir every couple of minutes for about 10 minutes.
 Refrigerate for at least an hour.

 Divide into two bowls and garnish as desired.

 If your chia pudding gets too thick in the refrigerator, thin it with water or milk (start with about 2 tablespoons).
 Eat within three days.

 Pro tip: When choosing a tincture for this Cordyceps militaris recipe or for daily use, know what to look for.
-Our products use only 100% Cordyceps militaris fruiting bodies, never mycelium, so you get only the “good stuff.”
-We’re proudly the largest Cordyceps militaris mushroom farm in the Western Hemisphere — and the only one that has been Certified Organic.
+Our products use only 100% organic Cordyceps militaris fruiting bodies, never mycelium, so you get only the “good stuff.”
 If you try this Cordyceps militaris recipe, share it on Instagram and be sure to tag us!